§ 1501 Authorized deposits of insurers.

-(c) If securities for deposit are submitted in form other than as provided in subsection (b) above or in connection with "registered" policies or bonds, the Commissioner or his/her representative shall forthwith deposit the same in the presence of the president, vice-president or authorized agent of the insurer, in a strong metal box, which shall require 2 distinct and different keys to unlock the same, 1 key to be kept by the Commissioner and the other by the insurer.
+(c) If securities for deposit are submitted in form other than as provided in subsection (b) of this section above or in connection with "registered'' policies or bonds, the Commissioner or his or her representative shall forthwith deposit the same in the presence of the president, vice-president or authorized agent of the insurer, in a strong metal box, which shall require 2 distinct and different keys to unlock the same, 1 key to be kept by the Commissioner and the other by the insurer.
 The box shall not be opened except in the presence of the Commissioner or duly authorized representative, and the president, vice-president or authorized agent of the insurer.
 The insurer shall bear the costs of the depository.

 § 1505 Record of deposits.

 (a) The Commissioner shall give to the depositing insurer vouchers as to all assets and securities so deposited with the Commissioner.